Rick Scott agenda push baffles GOP - NewsBreak

 “I’ve been up here for three years.
 What’s the plan?” he said, noting the federal budget has increased by nearly 400 percent over the past 20 years while the U.S. population has increased by only 16 percent.

-Senate Republican Whip John Thune (R-S.D.) on Thursday remarked that Scott is marching to the beat of his own drummer.
+Senate Minority Whip John Thune (R-S.D.) on Thursday remarked that Scott is marching to the beat of his own drum.

 “He definitely has his own way of doing things.
 I think he desperately believes Republicans need an agenda to run on.
 I think that there are elements of that agenda, obviously, that are very susceptible to attacks by Democrats,” he said.